revenol/LyDROO/README.md

 *Lyapunov-guided Deep Reinforcement Learning for Stable Online Computation Offloading in Mobile-Edge Computing Networks*

 Python code to reproduce LyDROO algorithm [1], which is an online computation offloading algorithm to maximize the network data processing capability subject to the long-term data queue stability and average power constraints.
 It applies Lyapunov optimization to decouple the multi-stage stochastic MINLP into deterministic per-frame MINLP subproblems and solves each subproblem via [DROO](https://github.com/revenol/DROO) algorithm.
+It includes:

+- [memory.py](memory.py): the codes of Deep Reinforcement Learning

+- [ResourceAllocation](ResourceAllocation.py): Algorithms for resource allocation

+- [LyDROO.py](LyDROO.py): run this file for LyDROO

 ## About our works